-Interpersonal Skills – Training Materials, Programs & Packs
+Interpersonal Skills – Training Course Materials, Programs & Packs

 Teach your participants how to deal with difficult people at work, such as colleagues, bosses, managers and direct reports.